Rei-SwitchBot/faq/en-us/Video Doorbell.md

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?
+1. Please check the communication between the doorbell and the monitor as follows:
+- Detach the doorbell and place it near the monitor.
+- Press the doorbell.
+- Press the call button on the monitor.
+- Confirm whether the video from the doorbell is displayed on the monitor.

-1. Please check the installation of the monitor.
+2. If the real-time video from the doorbell is displayed on the monitor following step 1, please check the installation of the monitor.
 Villas and Houses: 10 meters away from the entrance (steel) door without any obstruction.
 For example, installed in a bedroom doorway or living room.
 Apartments: within 5 meters of the entrance (steel)  door with no obstruction.
 For example, near the entrance to the living room.
 [https://support.switch-bot.com/hc/en-us/articles/33345537774103](https://support.switch-bot.com/hc/en-us/articles/33345537774103-Installation-Precautions-for-SwitchBot-Smart-Video-Doorbell)

-2. Please avoid connecting to the doorbell simultaneously with the SwitchBot app and the monitor.
+3. Please avoid connecting to the doorbell simultaneously with the SwitchBot app and the monitor.
+4. Press and hold the doorbell button for 5 to 8 seconds to reset it.